Probing neutrino-night-quark effective scalar interactions from neutrino masses: Scalar interactions in effective field theories

 where $S$, $l_\mu$, $r_\mu$, and $t_{\mu\nu}$ in the right side of each arrow denote the quark mass matrix and the couplings to electromagnetic field $A_\mu$ in the SM:

 with $M=\mathrm{diag}(m_u,m_d,m_s)$ and $Q=\mathrm{diag}(2/3,-1/3,-1/3)$; whereas $\tilde{S}$, $\tilde{l}_\mu$, $\tilde{r}_\mu$, and $\tilde{t}_{\mu\nu}$ encode the contributions from NP.

-As we are only interested in the scalar interactions between quarks and neutrinos, we merely focus on the term $\bar{q}_L \tilde{S} q_R$ (and its hermitian conjugate $\bar{q}_R \tilde{S}^\dagger q_L$) of Eq.~\eqref{eq:ext}.
+As we are interested in only the scalar interactions between quarks and neutrinos, we merely focus on the term $\bar{q}_L \tilde{S} q_R$ (and its Hermitian conjugate $\bar{q}_R \tilde{S}^\dagger q_L$) in Eq.~\eqref{eq:ext}.
 Concretely, the $\tilde{S}$ matrix in the flavor space can be written as

 Therefore, by matching $\bar{q}_L \tilde{S} q_R$ to the LNC LNEFT operators in Eq.~\eqref{eq:LNCLNEFT}, one has

 Similarly, by matching $\bar{q}_L \tilde{S} q_R$ to the LNV LNEFT operators in Eq.~\eqref{eq:LNVLNEFT}, one obtains